danielsaidi/WebViewKit/README.md

 # WebViewKit

-WebViewKit is a SwiftUI SDK that adds a `WebView` and a `SafariWebView` that can be used to embed web content and present web sites in your apps:
+WebViewKit is a SwiftUI library that adds a `WebView` and a `SafariWebView` that can present web sites in any app:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />